December-software-project/sort-algo/README.md

 # Sort-Algo

-Welcome to Sort-Algo, a sorting visualiser app which helps you to learn and understand sorting algorithms.
+Welcome to Sort-Algo, a sorting visualiser app which helps you to learn and understand sorting algorithms. <br />
-Our app is deployed on [heroku](https://sort-algo.herokuapp.com/).
+Check out our app [here!](https://algosort.netlify.app/).

 ## Getting Started with Create React App